TomG713/dotfiles/README.md

 Your dotfiles are how you personalize your system.
 These are mine.
 Forked from https://github.com/holman/dotfiles.git.

-This was originally used on OSx, but also supports ubuntu
+This was originally used on OSx, but also supports ubuntu/wsl

 ## install